The St. Patrick’s Day 5K Run is an annual 5-km running race that takes place on a Saturday morning in mid-March in Vancouver’s Stanley Park.

 The run starts on Pipeline Road and heads south before turning west along Stanley Park Drive.
 The route then goes along the road parallel to the Stanley Park seawall to Brockton Point, then along the park’s northern shore back to Pipeline Road, and then south to the finish line and where everything started.

 The post-race after-party typically takes place both indoors at the Lord Stanley Pub and outside by the Stanley Park Pavilion.
-The festivities in past years included DJ music as well as free Irish Stew and refreshments for participants.
-Green beer was also available for sale.
-2024 after-party details are to be confirmed.
+Festivities include DJ music as well as free Irish Stew and refreshments for participants.
+Green beer is also available for purchase.

 What to Expect

 Hundreds of runners take part in the St. Patrick’s Day 5K Run each year.
-You can run the race solo or you can make this a team effort and run together with family, friends or work colleagues.
-Since it’s a fun event, it’s almost alway nicer to run with buddies or family as you can encourage each other along the way.
+You can run the race solo or you can make it a team effort and run together with family, friends or work colleagues.
+Since it’s a fun event, it’s almost always nicer to run with buddies or family as you can encourage each other along the way.

 Most participants wear at least a bit of green, the majority wear a lot of green and many go all out and dress in full St. Patrick’s Day costumes.